arinikiz/DSA210---Term-Project/README.md

 Although the figures visually suggest a potential relationship between the RL and CC percentiles, the statistical evidence is not strong enough to reject the null hypothesis; in other words, the analysis does not confirm that political instability has a significant effect on the level of terrorism.

 It is essential to acknowledge that both terrorism and political instability are inherently complex phenomena.
 Reducing these issues to a few quantitative metrics might oversimplify their dynamics.
 Therefore, while numbers and data give useful insights, it's also important to include human-focused perspectives that look at history, society, and global politics.
 Future research could improve by using more detailed data, better methods to find cause-and-effect, and combining ideas from different fields to better understand these complex issues.

+## Additional Analysis: Linear Regression Model on Türkiye

+As part of the deeper investigation into terrorism and governance, a **linear regression model** was also developed to assess whether political instability indicators help explain terrorist activity within a specific national context.

+For this purpose, **Türkiye** was selected as a case study, focusing on the years **2000 to 2020**.
+The model uses two key governance metrics from the World Bank:

+- **Rule of Law (RL)** – percentile rank
+- **Control of Corruption (CC)** – percentile rank

+The goal was to predict the **annual number of terrorist attacks**, using data from the **Global Terrorism Database (GTD)**.

+### Model Findings
+- **R² Score**: 0.298 → The model explains about 30% of the variation in terrorist attack counts.
+- **Coefficients**:
+  - `RL`: −15.59 → Lower Rule of Law is associated with more attacks.
+  - `CC`: +8.92 → Shows a weak positive association.
+- **Intercept**: 416.05

+### Summary
+The results suggest that **weaker legal systems (lower RL)** are linked to higher terrorism levels in Türkiye, supporting the idea that good governance can reduce instability.
+However, the model has limitations and cannot account for sudden spikes or all underlying causes.
+These findings demonstrate the potential value of combining **quantitative methods** with **context-specific analysis** in exploring complex issues like terrorism.

+For full details, refer to the notebook:
+`Hypothesis Testing >> test_turkiye.ipynb`